yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-mini-dev-2/index.md

 There are two things that I enjoy the most:

-  - seeing games run faster and better than how they ran before and
+  - seeing games run faster, and better than how they ran before.
-  - seeing games get more and more closer to how they look on the console.
+  - seeing games getting closer and closer to how they look on the console.

 And if I manage to get these improvements by writing better code, it's an added bonus.